Compton Police Department: 1930s–1950s

 During the war period, the department worked without adequate manpower.
 The increase in the city's population during and shortly after the war required the police personnel to almost double in size in 1940.
 The increase in activity and number of personnel necessitated re-organization.
-Efforts to organize the growing force culminated with the acceptance by the City Council for a plan for an organization of the department.
+These efforts culminated with the City Council announcing a plan for restricting the department.
 At that time, the force consisted of 39 officers and men equipped with ten motorcycles, six radio patrol cars and one three-wheel motorcycle.

 Compton's sole female police officer, Lucille Stroh, helped the department create a juvenile division in 1952.
 This division was tasked with working with parents and "juvenile delinquents" to help "determine the cause behind the act and take corrective measures if needed".

 1960s–1970s

 William K. Ingram was chief from 1953 to 1973.
 Under his tenure, the Police Department was organized into six divisions: patrol, jail, detective, traffic division, records, and juvenile.

 Construction on a new station was started in 1962.
 This station included requirements for proper detention facilities for juveniles, as well as a pistol range, laboratory, photograph dark room, evidence and records vaults and classrooms.
 The structure cost approximately $750,000, and the lead architect was Marion J. Varner, noted for his civic and police building designs.